SBA 7a Loans for Minorities

 The maximum amount for a 7a loan is $5 million.
 However, there is a lot of versatility in the types of 7a loans with many viable options.
 When deciding on which type of 7a is best for you, consider the following:

 - SBA guarantees 85% for loans up to $150,000, and 75% if higher.

 - Accelerated turnaround loans go up to $350,000 at a 50% guarantee.

 - You won’t require collateral for loans up to $25,000.

 - Between $25,000-350,000, lenders institute a collateral policy, and over $350,000, the loan is collateralized to maximum.

 What Are the Requirements for SBA 7a Loans?

-If SBA 7a loans sound too good to be true, it’s because they require a rigorous application process.
+If SBA 7a loans sound too good to be true, they require a rigorous application process.
 The SBA is a reliable institution that ensures healthy small businesses flourish and stay on track for success.
-To ensure they and the lenders they support are making the best decisions, they are more stringent in their application process than traditional lenders.
+To ensure they and the lenders they support make the best decisions, they are more stringent in their application process than traditional lenders.